Sustainability Comparison

 Nestlé vs Unilever Sustainability: SINK Score Comparison

-Nestlé scores 5 points higher than Unilever on SINK's sustainability index.
+Nestlé scores 1 point higher than Unilever on SINK's sustainability index.

 Question-by-question